Holiday Films in IC Library Video Collection

 - The Holiday (2007) DVD 4245

--- house swapping and romance during the holidays, with scenes set at Hanukkah, Christmas Eve, and New Year's.
+-- house swapping and romance during the holidays, which even throws in a Hanukkah scene to somewhat balance those set on Christmas Eve and New Year's.

 - Joyeux Noël (2006) DVD 4564